Introduction to Furniture Making (short course)

 The course is designed to broaden your understanding of the subject and materials, building from initial tool use sessions to give you the necessary skills to design and make your own furniture.

-Students will gain a grounding in:
+You will gain a grounding in:

 - construction techniques, including manipulating, joining and jointing timber and timber-based materials